CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting.md

 There are a couple of ways how you can attach a script to hyperlinks:

 * using the *data-script* attribute on &lt;a&gt; tags
-* if you use the drag-and-drop editor in the follow-up form
+* using the drag-and-drop editor in the follow-up form

 ## Available objects